Central to our work in healthcare service and system transformation is our award-winning support for improving patient safety.

 Our patient safety work is delivered by the West of England Patient Safety Collaborative (PSC).
 We host and coordinate the PSC.
 Our PSC is made up of all the NHS providers and commissioners across the region, including hospitals, mental health and community organisations, the ambulance service, primary care and clinical commissioning groups.
 It brings together local patients and healthcare staff, all driven by a shared vision to bring about system-wide improvements to ensure the safety and wellbeing of people in the care of our health services.

-Our work to improve patient safety is themed across five local delivery plans (to find out more about each programme, please click the relevant link):
+Our past and current work to improve patient safety is themed across local network plans (to find out more about each programme, please click the relevant link):

-Through these local delivery plans, and Patient Safety Networks, our goal is to ensure that patients in the West of England can be confident that care is safer for patients based on a culture of openness, collaboration, continuous learning and quality improvement.
+Our goal is to ensure that patients in the West of England can be confident that care is safe for patients based on a culture of openness, collaboration, continuous learning and quality improvement.

-- Publications: The work of the Patient Safety collaborative has been evaluated together with academic partners, resulting in several publications including BMJ Emergency Medicine Journal, Resuscitation, BMJ Open, Nursing Standard, Healthcare Manager, and Clinical Finance Journal.
+- Publications: The work of the PSC has been evaluated resulting in several publications including BMJ Emergency Medicine Journal, Resuscitation, BMJ Open, Nursing Standard, Healthcare Manager, and Clinical Finance Journal.

-- Maternity and Midwifery Services Initiative of the Year (HSJ 2019 Patient Safety Awards: PReCePT);
+- Maternity and Midwifery Services Initiative of the Year (HSJ Patient Safety Awards 2019: PReCePT);

 - Award for Deteriorating Patients and Rapid Response Systems (HSJ Patient Safety Awards 2018: System-wide implementation of NEWS);